 i) Fixed Assets:

 a) The company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets.

-c) In our opinion and according to information and explanations given to us and on thebasis of an examination of the records of the Company title deeds of immovableproperties as disclosed in Note no.10 on fixed assets to the financial statements areheld in the name of the Company.
+c) In our opinion and according to information and explanations given to us and on thebasis of our examination of the records of the Company the title deeds of freeholdimmovable property of land and building are held in the name of the Company.

-iii) Loans secured or unsecured granted covered u/s 189 of the Act:
+iii) Loans secured or unsecured granted covered under Section 189 of the Act:

-In our opinion and according to the information and explanations given to us theCompany has complied with the provisions of Section 185 and 186 of the Act with respectto the loan/guarantees given and investments made as applicable.
+In our opinion and according to the information and explanations given to us theCompany has complied with the provisions of Section 185 and 186 of the Act with respectto the loan and/or guarantees given and investments made as applicable.
 No security hasbeen provided.

 v) Public Deposits: